-Students meeting one or more of the following criteria may be considered a non-traditional student:
+Students meeting one or more of the following criteria may be considered an adult student:

 - Undergraduates age 24 years or older

 - Starting or returning to college more than four years after high school

 - Considered financially independent for purposes of determining financial aid